NishatAfla/Networking/README.md

 <h3>Cisco Packet Tracer Projects:

-This repository contains networking simulation projects created using Cisco Packet Tracer.
+<h6>This repository contains networking simulation projects created using Cisco Packet Tracer.
 The labs cover various networking concepts such as IP addressing, routing, switching, VLANs, DHCP, and more.

-How to Use
+How to Use:
 Download the .pkt files from this repository.

 Open them in Cisco Packet Tracer.